Expert’s Effective Tips For The Perfect Planche – Avoid Slow Progress

 6. Giving up too early in your journey

-1. Full on body tension
+1. Full body tension during holds

 2. Scaling and training with basic movement patterns